 While your Facebook page is a great place to engage your audience, it’s also a great place to let them know about holiday sales or promotions you’re running.
 You want them to do business with you, after all!

-You might even consider running a special Facebook promotion where people who are fans of your business’s page get a special holiday discount.
+You might even consider running a Facebook promotion where people who are fans of your business’s page get a special holiday discount.

 14. Post gift guides

 Creating a gift guide is a great way to get people to visit and engage with your Facebook page.
 Your gift guide can include not only gifts that you offer, but gifts from other local businesses or those related to your industry.
 Get our tips for creating a gift guide here.

-If you don’t create your own gift guide, you can find and share gift guides to your Facebook page from other sources.
+If you don’t create your own gift guide, you can find and share gift guides on your Facebook page from other sources.

-If you have a storefront and have decorated your business for the holidays, make sure to share those pictures to your Facebook page!
+If you have a storefront and have decorated your business for the holidays, make sure to share those pictures on your Facebook page!
 Give people an idea of what they can expect when they visit you–creating an experience is important for shoppers and can make the difference between them choosing to visit you over a competitor.

 Plus, if your location is decorated nicely, it might even inspire other businesses (or influencers) to post pictures from your location to their Facebook pages, like in the example above!

-This holiday season, more people are planning to shop in-store than last year, but many shoppers are still cautious.
+This holiday season, people have largely revisited their pre-pandemic in-store shopping habits, but some shoppers are still cautious.
 Make sure to share what your business is doing to keep customers and employees safe.
 Clearly outline your store policies around masks, and share pictures of sanitizer stations, and signage around store occupancy.

 Plus, make sure to share any special ways you’re serving customers–like through curbside pickup, free shipping, or contact-free payment.